phetsims/natural-selection/doc/model.md

 * recessive trait - A recessive trait will only be expressed if an individual has two recessive alleles.
 * selecting agent = any factor, environmental or otherwise, that affects fertility or mortality
 * chromosomes - contain genes for certain traits
+* diploid - having 2 sets of chromosomes

 * A dominant allele hides a recessive allele and determines the organism's appearance.
 * When an organism has two copies of the same allele, it is said to be homozygous for that gene.